-In 2020, Gilead and Galapagos amended the collaboration terms for the development and commercialization of filgotinib, now approved for rheumatoid arthritis and ulcerative colitis in the European Union and Great Britain, and for rheumatoid arthritis in Japan.
+In 2020, Gilead and Galapagos amended the collaboration terms for the development and commercialization of filgotinib, now available in Europe and Japan for rheumatoid arthritis (RA) and ulcerative colitis (UC).
 The medicine is being advanced for other inflammatory diseases, to provide a broader commercialization role for Galapagos in Europe.

 Under the amended agreement, Galapagos became the market authorization holder and is responsible for the commercialization of filgotinib in rheumatoid arthritis, ulcerative colitis, and if approved Crohn’s disease in Europe, providing the opportunity to build a commercial presence on an accelerated timeline.

 Following the amended agreement with Gilead announced in October 2021, Galapagos will become the sole sponsor of the DIVERSITY trial of filgotinib in CD and the long-term extension study.
 The parties intend to complete the transfer no later than 30 June 2022.
 Under the terms of the agreement and upon completion of the transfer, Gilead will make a one-time payment of $15 million to Galapagos.
 From 1 April 2022, Galapagos will also be solely responsible for all development costs for DIVERSITY.
 In addition, if the EMA grants regulatory approval of filgotinib for the treatment of CD based on data from the DIVERSITY trial, then royalties payable by Galapagos to Gilead will be reduced by 30% across all filgotinib indications and will become 5.6 to 10.5% of net sales in Europe.
 These royalties are payable as of 2024.
 Gilead remains responsible for commercial activities outside of Europe..